zbarakzai/panoramajs/README.md

 For instance, setting `responsiveAt="small"` means that the responsive behavior will kick in at small-sized viewports, typically suitable for mobile devices.
 As you switch to `'medium'`, `'large'`, or `'xLarge'`, the responsive mode activates at increasingly larger viewport widths, catering to tablets, desktops, and larger screens, respectively.

-- `slideshow`: (optional) `SlideshowConfig` This feature enables an automatic slideshow that cycles through your pages.
+- `slideshow`: (Not supported as of version 1.0) `SlideshowConfig` This feature enables an automatic slideshow that cycles through your pages.
 When implemented, it transitions between pages without user input, creating a dynamic, auto-advancing experience.
 The behavior of the slideshow is defined by the `SlideshowConfig`, which includes the following properties:

   - `interval`: Specifies the time in milliseconds between each page change.
   - `delay`: Defines the delay in milliseconds that occurs after the interval has ended and before the page actually changes.